nihaomiao/WACV23_TSNet/README.md

 TODO
 ----
-The complete training and testing of TS-Net and upload pretrained models
+The testing demo of TS-Net and upload pretrained models

 DONE
 ----
-The architecture of TS-Net
+The architecture of TS-Net.

+The complete training of TS-Net.

 Citing TS-Net
 ----